 “I wasn’t in an active job search, but <recruiter name> contacted me about this new job opportunity and it sounded like a career-advancing move that fit well with my background and skills, so I was interested in having an interview and learning more.”

 When answering interview questions about why you’re looking to leave your current job, it’s not recommended that you mention factors like work-life balance and commute length, though, at least not in a first job interview or phone interview answer.
+It’s better to focus on career-related reasons for looking for a new job or being open to leaving your current role.

 Next, I’ll share a full list of good/bad reasons for leaving your job, so don’t worry if you’re still unsure what exact reason to give.